meswaramoorthy/Trading-with-Momentum/README.md

-# Trading-with-Momentum
+# Trading with Momentum Project
 Udacity AI for Trading nanodegree Project 1

-Trading with Momentum Project

 Implement a trading strategy and test to see if the strategy has the potential to be profitable.